spgennard/vscode_cobol/README.md

 I would like to thank the follow contributors for providing patches, fixes, kind words of wisdom and enhancements.

 - Ted John of Berkshire, UK

+ Contributions originally provided for this that have now been moved into the GnuCOBOL extension where provided by:

 - Kevin Abel of Lincoln, NE, USA
 - Simon Sobisch of Germany

- NOTE: Some of the above contributions have now been moved into the GnuCOBOL extension.